 Applicants may also be considered if they have successfully completed military service or long-term public service work with an organization such as AmeriCorps, Teach for America or the Peace Corps.
 Other service will be considered on a case-by-case basis.

-The application period for the 2018 class will begin later this year.
-Please check back for updates.
+The application period for the 2019 class has closed.
+Please check back in a few months.

 We think the Commonwealth of Pennsylvania is a great place to work — but don’t take our word for it!
 Hear from our employees about why they love working for the commonwealth.